matplotlib/matplotlib/doc/users/annotations_guide.rst

 The *loc* keyword has same meaning as in the legend command.

-A simple application is when the size of the artist (or collection of artists) is knwon in pixel size during the time of creation.
+A simple application is when the size of the artist (or collection of artists) is known in pixel size during the time of creation.
 For example, If you want to draw a circle with fixed size of 20 pixel x 20 pixel (radius = 10 pixel), you can utilize ``AnchoredDrawingArea``.
 The instance is created with a size of the